DeNova Detect Natural Gas Detectors

 Lessons from the West Reading Tragedy

-The catalyst for this urgent legislative action was the catastrophic failure in West Reading, which underscored the invisible dangers of aging or compromised gas lines.
+This law is a response to the 2023 West Reading explosion.
+Seven people died in that preventable disaster.
+It proved that smelling a leak isn't enough protection.
 Investigations into the R.M.
 Palmer explosion highlighted a critical gap in detection: without specialized technology, methane leaks can go unnoticed until they reach combustible levels.
 By moving this package forward, lawmakers are acknowledging that "smell" alone is an insufficient defense against gas build-ups, especially in large scale industrial or high occupancy residential environments where leaks may originate far from human senses.

 House Bill 1522: A New Standard for Detection

 At the center of this safety package is House Bill 1522, a pivotal piece of legislation that would require the installation of natural gas alarms in buildings utilizing natural gas, propane, or other flammable gases.
-Similar to how smoke detectors and carbon monoxide alarms became standard life-safety requirements decades ago, HB 1522 seeks to make methane detection a mandatory safeguard.
-This bill focuses on providing an early warning system that allows occupants to evacuate and emergency services to intervene before a leak reaches the Lower Explosive Limit (LEL).
+Similar to how smoke detectors and carbon monoxide alarms became standard life-safety requirements decades ago, House Bill 1522 makes gas alarms mandatory, just like smoke detectors.
+These alarms warn you early so you can get out before an explosion happens.

 Expanding Protection to Propane and Flammable Gases